Canon 10D vs Hasselblad X1D II

 |16.||Leica Q2||Y||stereo / mono||-||-||-||-||Y||-||Y|

 It is notable that the X1D II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Hasselblad X1D II Manual.